pallet/test-env/README.md

 # test-env

-Provides a way for testing pallet crates against a defined set of images.
+Provides a way for testing pallet crates against a defined set of images, and reporting which features are supported on each image.

 Uses [multi-test][multi-test] to run `clojure.test` tests multiple times with different bindings for `*compute-service*` and